Upper Bukit Timah factory murders

-On 15 June 1969, at a factory in Singapore's Upper Bukit Timah, two Hongkongers, Kan Sze Hing (简细卿 (Jiǎn Xìqìng)) and Leung Fung (梁峰 (Liáng Fēng)), who were workers of the factory were murdered by two men during a robbery bid.
-The robbers, identified as 20-year-old Liew Kim Siong (刘钦旋 (Líu Qìnxuán)) and 19-year-old Kee Ah Tee (祁亚弟 (Qì Yàdì)), were arrested and charged with the double murder, and investigations revealed that the two suspects and a third person had planned to rob Leung for money on the date of the stabbings.
+On 15 June 1969, at a factory in Singapore's Upper Bukit Timah, two Hongkongers, Kan Sze Hing (简细卿 (Gaan2 Sai3 Hing1)) and Leung Fung (梁峰 (Loeng4 Fung1)), who were workers of the factory were murdered by two men during a robbery bid.
+The robbers, identified as 20-year-old Liew Kim Siong (刘钦旋 (Liû Khim-soân)) and 19-year-old Kee Ah Tee (祁亚弟 (Kî A-tî)), were arrested and charged with the double murder, and investigations revealed that the two suspects and a third person had planned to rob Leung for money on the date of the stabbings.
 Although the two youths denied committing the double murder and put up a defence that they were not inside the factory at the time of the killings, both Liew and Kee were found guilty of murdering both Leung and Kan, and sentenced to death by the High Court in May 1970.
 The youths were eventually hanged in 1972 after losing their appeals against the death penalty.